StackPlanner: A Centralized Hierarchical Multi-Agent System with Task-Experience Memory Management: Limitations

 \section{Limitations}

-Despite the promising results, our framework does have some limitations that need to be addressed. \ding{182} \textbf{Limited support for multi-turn interactions.} The current task-level memory is primarily designed for single-turn and does not explicitly model multi-turn conversational dependencies.
-As a result, adapting the behavior of specific sub-agents across extended interactions becomes cumbersome and error-prone. \ding{183} \textbf{Cold-start challenges in long-term memory.} Long-term memory mechanisms still suffer from cold-start issues, where insufficient prior experience limits their effectiveness in early stages.
+Despite the promising results, our framework does have some limitations that need to be addressed. \ding{182} \textbf{Limited coverage of extended human-in-the-loop interaction.} Although \mname{} supports follow-up refinement by incrementally updating an existing task state, our current evaluation focuses on short follow-up scenarios with localized user intents.
+More complex human-in-the-loop settings, such as long interaction chains, ambiguous preference updates, or repeated shifts in user goals, remain underexplored.
+Extending the task memory to robustly track such evolving conversational dependencies is an important direction for future work. \ding{183} \textbf{Cold-start challenges in experience memory.} Experience memory mechanisms still suffer from cold-start issues, where insufficient prior experience limits their effectiveness in early stages.
 While simulated users can be introduced to partially mitigate this problem, the initialized experiences often exhibit limited generalization capability when transferred to real or diverse user behaviors.